pml68/nvim-setup/README.md

 silicon --build-cache
 ```

-If you get an error related to syntaxes, create the missing folder (you don't need to put anything in it)
+If you get an error related to syntaxes, create the missing directory (you don't need to put anything in it)

 ```sh
 mkdir -p ~/.config/silicon/syntaxes/